aollin/racechrono-ble-diy-device/examples/README.md

 This project describes a reference "Do it yourself" or "DIY" device to be used with RaceChrono Pro mobile app.
 The device consists of the main Adafruit board, and GPS and/or CAN-Bus boards.

-The new DIY protocols introduced here are based on Bluetooth LE, so that both Android and iOS phones can connect to it.

 The device described here is in no way ready as a product.
 The CAN-Bus part has been tested quite a bit, and is reasonably reliable and fast, but the GPS part is merely a quick add-on to test and demonstrate the new API.
 Also the GPS board might not be the best choice for racing.
 I just bought something that is easy to connect.

 # Required knowledge